-Over the next twenty years, a number some of state routes in Fayette County are scheduled to may be widened from a two-lane highway to four-lane divided highways, or modified with operational and/or safety improvements.
+Over the next twenty years, some of state routes in Fayette County may be widened from a two-lane highway to four-lane divided highways or modified with operational and/or safety improvements.
 These state routes are the connecting corridors for the incorporated municipalities in Fayette County and neighboring counties.

-With the widening of these state routes increased capacity, comes the increased pressure for nonresidential development.
-Also, with the increase in capacity, will come increases in volume Traffic volume also follows capacity, from both local and out of county drivers.
+With increased capacity, comes the increased pressure for nonresidential development.
+Traffic volume also follows capacity, from both local and out of county drivers.
 The County is now in the position where it must balance this demand with its own growth and transportation policies.
 These state routes are first and foremost transportation corridors; the efficient flow of traffic must be maintained.
-Nonresidential land uses are indicated on the Land Use Plan Map where their location and intensity is most appropriate for the surrounding area.
+Nonresidential land uses are indicated on the Land Use Plan Map where their location and intensity are most appropriate for the surrounding area.